CSA-OCP-GER/unicorn/challenges.istio.4.sm-circuitbreaker.md

 ## Deploy Service with a timeout / destination rules / routing rules ##

 First, we need to deploy a service that simulates the "high latency" problem.
+We therefore deploy a pod called `jscalctimeout` to simulate a service that has high latency.

 ```yaml
 apiVersion: extensions/v1beta1